ys-ha/ys-ha/content/publication/crn-astro-2023/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "*Optimization Online*"
+publication: "Under minor revision at *SIAM Journal on Optimization*"
 publication_short: ""

-abstract: In the context of simulation optimization (SO), Common Random Numbers (CRN) is the practice of querying the simulation-based oracle with the same random number stream at each point visited by an SO algorithm.
-This practice is widely believed to facilitate SO algorithm efficiency by preserving structure inherent to  the objective function and gradient sample-paths.
-However, CRN can present coding challenges compared to the widely-used practice of na\"ive independent sampling.
-Is the potential  CRN efficiency gain worth the potentially significant cost of implementation within stochastic trust-region algorithms?
-Toward answering this question, we characterize the consistency and complexity of a class of stochastic trust-region algorithms called ASTRO/ASTRO-DF as a function of the use of CRN.
-We find that the magnitude of CRN's influence depends intimately on the extent of regularity in the underlying sample paths.
-For instance, CRN's effect is most evident in first-order settings with smooth sample paths, where the algorithm work complexity dramatically improves from $O(\epsilon^{-6})$ to $O(\epsilon^{-2})$.
-This result is significant considering that the best work complexity of first-order (generic) stochastic trust-region algorithms reported in the literature is $O(\epsilon^{-6})$.
-CRN's effect is more muted when the sample paths are potentially discontinuous, with the work complexity improving from $O(\epsilon^{-6})$ to $O(\epsilon^{-5})$ in both zeroth-order and first-order settings.
-In between these extremes, CRN facilitates various improved complexities depending on prevailing conditions of sample-path regularity.
-We anticipate similar gains in adaptive sampling algorithms other than ASTRO/ASTRO-DF since the derived complexities stem less due to specific algorithmic mechanics, and more due to elements common to all trust-region methods.
+abstract: Model update (MU) and candidate evaluation (CE) are classical steps incorporated inside many stochastic trust-region (TR) algorithms.
+The sampling effort exerted within these steps, often decided with the aim of controlling model error, largely determines a stochastic TR algorithm's sample complexity.
+Given that MU and CE are amenable to variance reduction, we investigate the effect of incorporating common random numbers (CRN) within MU and CE on complexity.
+Using ASTRO and ASTRO-DF as prototype first-order and zeroth-order families of algorithms, we demonstrate that CRN's effectiveness leads to a range of complexities depending on sample-path regularity and the oracle order.
+For instance, we find that in first-order oracle settings with smooth sample paths, CRN's effect is pronounced -- ASTRO with CRN achieves $O(\epsilon^{-2})$ a.s. sample complexity compared to O~(ϵ−6) a.s. in the generic no-CRN setting.
+By contrast, CRN's effect is muted when the sample paths are not Lipschitz, with the sample complexity improving from $O(\epsilon^{-6})$ a.s. to $O(\epsilon^{-5})$ and $O(\epsilon^{-4})$ a.s. in the zeroth- and first-order settings, respectively.
+Since our results imply that improvements in complexity are largely inherited from generic aspects of variance reduction, e.g., finite-differencing for zeroth-order settings and sample-path smoothness for first-order settings within MU, we anticipate similar trends in other contexts.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.